dotnet/docs/docs/core/install/linux-fedora.md

 [!INCLUDE [linux-rpm-install-dependencies](includes/linux-rpm-install-dependencies.md)]

-## Install on older Fedora releases
+## Install on older distributions

-Older version of Fedora don't contain .NET Core in the default package repositories.
-You must install .NET Core through the package manager by first added the Microsoft signing key and Microsoft package repository.
+Older versions of Fedora don't contain .NET Core in the default package repositories.
+You can install .NET with [snap](linux-snap.md), through the [_dotnet-install.sh_ script](linux-scripted-manual.md#scripted-install), or use Microsoft's repository to install .NET:

 01. First, add the Microsoft signing key to your list of trusted keys.